+Lower Line

-Lower Line During normal operation, the lower line of the display indicates user-selected secondary measurements that the system is making.
-This also includes calibration data from the last calibration sequence and the transmitter model number and software version.
+During normal operation, the lower line of the display indicates user-selected secondary measurements that the system is making.
+This also includes calibration data from the last calibration sequence and the analyzer model number and software version.
 During configuration, the lower line displays menu items and set-up prompts to the user.
 Finally, the lower line will display error messages when necessary.
 For a description of all display messages, refer to Section 10.4 Display Messages.

+Icon Area

-Icon Area The icon area contains display icons that assist the user in set-up and indicate important states of system functions.
+The icon area contains display icons that assist the user in set-up and indicate important states of system functions.
 The CAL, CONFIG, and DIAG icons are used to tell the user what branch of the software tree the user is in while scrolling through the menu items.
 This improves software map navigation dramatically.
 Upon entry into a menu, the title is displayed (such as CAL), and then the title disappears to make way for the actual menu item.
 However, the icon stays on.

+HOLD

-- HOLD The HOLD icon indicates that the current output of the transmitter has been put into output hold.
+The HOLD icon indicates that the current output of the analyzer has been put into output hold.
 In this case, the output is locked to the last input value measured when the HOLD function was entered.
+HOLD values are retained even if the unit power is cycled.

+FAIL

-HOLD values are retained even if the unit power is cycled. - FAIL The FAIL icon indicates that the system diagnostic function has detected a problem that requires immediate attention.
+The FAIL icon indicates that the system diagnostic function has detected a problem that requires immediate attention.
 This icon is automatically cleared once the problem has been resolved.

-Relay Area A/B The relay area contains two icons that indicate the state of the system relays (if the relay card is installed).
-If the battery board is installed instead, the B icon indicates that the battery voltage is at a low level.
-The battery power option and the relay option cannot be installed together.
+Relay Area A/B

+The relay area contains two icons that indicate the state of the system relays (if the relay card is installed).
+Relay C is normally configured for FAIL indication, so it is only displayed on the lower MEASURE display line.